9 Best Alpha-Linolenic Acid (ALA) Supplements

 The Health Council has the following recommendations for alpha-linolenic acid intake: women about 2 grams of ALA per day and men about 2.5 grams.

-In addition to sufficient omega-3 fatty acids in our diet, the ratio of omega-3 to omega-6 fatty acids is also important.
-Desirable is a balance of 1:5 preferably even lower (1:3), which means that our diet should contain no more than 5x as much omega-6 as omega-3.
-Unfortunately, in the Western diet this is often many times more.
-Which has implications for our susceptibility to inflammation.
-Omega-6 is found in vegetable oils, meat and in processed products.
-While for omega-3 we largely depend on EPA and DHA from fish and possibly algae, and on ALA from our diet.
+In addition to sufficient omega-3 fatty acids in our diet, the ratio between omega-3 and omega-6 fatty acids is also important.
+A balance of 1:5 is desirable and preferably even lower (1:3).
+This means that our diet should not contain more than 5x as much omega-6 as omega-3.
+However, the Western diet contains many times more omega-6 than omega-3.
+This imbalance has consequences for all kinds of bodily processes.

 Sources of alpha-linolenic acid